 The Exceptional Events (EE) rule and guidance developed by EPA, in consultation with other agencies and the public, is intended to prevent penalizing communities for events outside their control.
 State and local air agencies may identify (or flag) days they believe have been influenced by exceptional events, such as wildfire smoke, and submit a demonstration for EPA concurrence, however, EPA can only allow exclusion of exceptional events that have "regulatory significance."
-This means that EPA may not be able to approve all the flagged EE days submitted by local, or state agencies, and can result in a third set of data residing in EPA's Air Quality System (AQS); the AQS data will be less than or equal to the data with wildfire impacts, and greater than or equal to the data with all wildfire impacts removed as EEs.
+This means that EPA may not be able to approve all the flagged EE days submitted by local, or state agencies.

 State and local air agencies now have considerably more extensive experience with EEs during wildfires.
-It is LRAPA's recommendation that the EPA, and state and local air agencies, reevaluate the EE rule and guidance.
-But in the meantime, LRAPA will refer to the following four sets of air quality data for the Oakridge area for recent years:
+LRAPA will refer to the following sets of air quality data for the Oakridge area for recent years: